 Both beet and spinach leaves incidently are excellent; first fry up half an onion and a couple cloves of garlic and then toss in the tops; I like to take the main stem out if they are large and a bit old.
 Brush your teeth after the meal by the way; they get coated by some natural acid.

 Perhaps throw in a couple stalks of fresh parsley and a slither of chili; drop an egg onto the leaves whilst they are steaming and you have the perfect breakfast; enjoy it on low GI bread smothered in butter.
-The Italians call this eggs Florentine; the perfect, healthy solution to constipation.
-It's the water rich and fibre dense plants that are a large part of the solution.
+The Italians call this eggs Florentine; the perfect solution to constipation.
+It's the water rich in fibre-dense plants that are a large part of the solution.

 It's all in the phytosterols.

 Food scientists are now doing intense research on these substances.
 They are the vegetable equivalent of animal cholesterol; and